Semidefinite programming for understanding the limitations of Lindblad equations: Redfield formalism

 } Without any loss of generality, we assume ${\rm Tr}_B( H_{SB}~ \rerho(0) \otimes \rerho_B)=0$~\cite{breuer_book, Rivas_2012}.
 The RE equation is the full expansion in Eq.~\eqref{general_TCL_QME} truncated to second order in $\epsilon$ (i.e. up to $\epsilon^2$) {and is given by}

 Here recall from Eq.~\eqref{L0} that ${\mathcal{L}}_0[\rerho(t)] = i [\rerho(t), H_S]$ and $\mathcal{L}_2$ is given by \cite{breuer_book},

 where

 Even though a CPTP map gives the actual microscopic evolution [see Eq.~\eqref{tracefin}], the microscopically derived RE violates complete positivity unless in extremely special cases {such as} rapidly oscillating off-diagonal terms in the interaction picture~\cite{breuer_book}, positive semi-definite Redfield tensor~\cite{Fleming2010}, single qubit weakly interacting with bath~\cite{Whitney_2008}.
-Repeating the same analysis as in section~\ref{sec1-1}, we find that since only $\mathcal{L}_0$ and $\mathcal{L}_2$ show up in Eqs.~\eqref{l0_exact} to \eqref{offdiagonal_rhotwo}, the zeroth-order RE NESS is the same as the exact zeroth-order NESS, and the coherences of second-order RE NESS are the same as the coherences of the second-order exact NESS (recall that for coherences, the second-order is the leading order).
+Repeating the same analysis as in section~\ref{sec1-1}, we find that since only $\mathcal{L}_0$ and $\mathcal{L}_2$ show up in Eqs.~\eqref{l0_exact} to \eqref{offdiagonal_rhotwo}, the zeroth-order RE NESS is the accurate zeroth-order NESS [Eq.~\eqref{diagonal_values}], and the coherences of second-order RE NESS are the same as the accurate second-order exact NESS [Eq.~\eqref{offdiagonal_rhotwo}] (recall that for coherences, the second-order is the leading order). \mkdev{The fact that RE zeroth-order NESS is accurate is of crucial importance in our numerical results, and is highlighted again later on at the end of Sec.~\ref{sec:acccoh}}.
+However, note that diagonal values of $\rerho^{(2)}_{\rm NESS}$ will {deviate from the accurate second-order NESS case}, since RE does not have an analogue of Eq.~\eqref{diagonal_rhotwo} (we omitted $\mathcal{L}_4$).